Temple Beth-El (Anniston, Alabama)

-Temple Beth-El is a historic Reform Jewish congregation and synagogue, located at 301 East Thirteenth Street, in Anniston, Alabama, United States, in the United States.
+Temple Beth-El is a historic Reform Jewish congregation and synagogue, located at 301 East Thirteenth Street, in Anniston, Alabama, United States.
 The synagogue was built in 1891 in the Romanesque Revival style.

 The synagogue was added to the National Register of Historic Places on October 3, 1985.

 Established as a congregation in 1888, and supported by the Ladies Hebrew Benevolent Society that was established in 1890, the congregation completed the building in 1891 and, by 1893, was dedicated as free of debt.

 As of November 2018, the rabbi was Lauren Cohn, appointed earlier that year.